ilci66/react-native-my-app/README.md

 * graphiql shows no data but console.logs show that I'm receiveing the data from the database
 * Gonna jump into the front end to see if it is actually working
 * Still getting the "However, this package itself specifies a `main` module field that could not be resolved" error
+* if i start the react native part of the project with typescript, I don't see the error so i'm thinking I will use that one